Autism and wandering

 - Use a tracking app.

-These tips can help to keep your autistic child safe if they do wander off.
+These tips can help to keep your autistic child safe if they do wander.

 If your child knows some safety skills, it can help them avoid danger.
-You could use social stories to teach your child about car and road safety, stranger danger, fire safety and water safety.
-If your child has a fascination with water, it’s a good idea to teach your child to swim, as well as when it’s OK to be in the water.
+You could use social stories to help your child learn about car and road safety, stranger danger, fire safety and water safety.
+If your child has a fascination with water, it’s a good idea for them to learn to swim, as well as when it’s OK to be in the water.

-If you dress your child in bright, distinctive clothing when you go out, it will help you and other people spot your child if your child wanders off.
+If you dress your child in a distinctive piece of clothing when you go out, this will help you and other people spot your child if they wander off.

 Use an identification necklace

-Your child could wear an identification necklace or bracelet that has your contact details and a statement that your child is autistic.
-If they wander or get lost, people will then know who to call.
+Your child could wear an identification necklace, bracelet, shoelace or clothing tag that has your contact details and a statement that your child is autistic.
+You could also use a temporary tattoo.
+If your child wanders or gets lost, people will know who to call.

 Ask for community help

-If your child has certain places they’re likely to go to – for example, the local train station – you could introduce yourself and your child to the station staff.
+If there are places your child is likely to go to – for example, the local train station – you could introduce yourself and your child to the station staff.
 You could ask the staff to watch for your child and call you if they see them.

 Talk to your child’s school

-As part of preparing for your child starting primary school or moving on to secondary school, you can meet with school staff to talk about your child’s needs.
-As part of this, you can let the school staff know about your child’s wandering and ways to manage it.
-You could talk about how they plan to keep your child safe, both at school and on school excursions and camps.
+As part of preparing for your child to start primary school or move on to secondary school, you can meet with school staff to talk about your child’s needs.
+This can include your child’s wandering and ways to manage it.
+You could talk about how the school will keep your child safe, both at school and on school excursions and camps.

 Talk to local police

-If you have a local police station, it’s good to introduce the police officers to your child, or to visit the station and give the officers details of your child and your contact information.
+If you have a local police station, it’s good to introduce the police officers to your child.
+Or you could visit the station and give the officers details of your child and your contact information.
 You could let them know about your child’s wandering, where your child is likely to go, and why.

-You could also tell the police about your child’s developmental level and social skills.
+You could also tell the police about your child’s developmental level, communication skills, preferences and support needs.
 For example, will your child be afraid if a police officer approaches them?
 Will they understand what the officer is saying?
 This can be particularly important for autistic teenagers, because it can sometimes look as though they’re being uncooperative on purpose.

 If your autistic child is prone to wandering, it’s a good idea to have an emergency plan.
 The plan should include: